antonmihaylov/php-laravel-docker-starter/README.md

 The repository was only tested on Linux (Ubuntu 20.0)

+# Troubleshooting
-If you're having problems with permissions inside the src folder do:
+- If you're having problems with permissions inside the src folder run (on your machine):
- `sudo chmod -R o+rw ./src`
+ ` sudo chmod -R a+rw src`

 Feel free to offer changes, create issues and make pull requests.
 Have fun coding!